marctoutain/ED_prediction/README.md

 ## Code for reproducing the key results of our paper: Eating disorder prediction

-M.Toutain, A.Gauthier & P.Leconte, J.Lefort-Besnard
+M.Toutain, A.Gauthier, P.Leconte & J.Lefort-Besnard

 Please cite this paper when using the code for your research.